compassinformatics/cpsi-mapview/README.md

 ## Project setup

-This steps assume you have Sencha CMD v6.6 installed on your system and a copy of ExtJS v6.2.0 downloaded.
+This steps assume you have Sencha CMD v7.8 (or the GPL version v7.2.0.84) installed on your system and a copy of ExtJS v7.0.0 downloaded (or the commercial version ExtJS 7.8.0 if you have a licence).
-The project has been tested using Node v16+ - this is the minimum recommended version.
+The project has been tested using Node v20+ - this is the minimum recommended version.

 Clone this repository